 A container ship, bulk carrier and car carrier groaned through the Haro Strait on a winter day in March, while a hydrophone captured the sounds from nearby San Juan Island.
 Listen to the recordings here.

 In addition to finding prey, southern residents need to hear one another.
 The southern residents have their own unique dialect and each pod has favorite calls.
 The southern residents are known for their chattiness, carrying on an unending conversation with one another.
 Traveling with the southern residents, it’s not uncommon to hear their calls bubble up to the surface.

 While big ships have been singled out as the noisemakers that matter most, whale watching and other small-boat traffic can have an effect, depending most of all on the speed of travel.
 Speed is the single most important predictor of sound that will be received by the whales, Holt and her co-authors found in a 2015 paper.

 Whale watching has been targeted to quiet Washington water for the whales, both with legislation and new regulations.
-Whale watching in San Juan County has a $216 million economic impact in the Puget Sound region, according to a 2018 economic impact study of whale watching commissioned by the SeaDoc Society and conducted by Earth Economics.
+Whale watching in San Juan County waters has a $216 million economic impact in the Puget Sound region, according to 2018 economic impact study of whale watching commissioned by the SeaDoc Society.

 The industry has burgeoned to 32 companies in 19 ports in Washington and B.C. and draws half a million people every year from all over the world, thrilled at the possibility of seeing a whale.
 Whale watching generates more than $12 million in state and local tax revenue annually and supports over 1,800 jobs.